Every journey begins with a single step. If you’re new to investing, the most important thing is simply to get started.

 Rebalancing makes my head hurt, how can I avoid this?

 Rebalancing a complicated investment portfolio used to be a tedious exercise that made it attractive to have a financial advisor in your corner.
-But technology has come to the rescue – Empower, previously Personal Capital, can make the task more manageable.
-Read more in our full review of Empower.
+But technology has come to the rescue in the robo-advisor vs financial advisor debate.
+The powerful free financial product, Empower, can make the task more manageable, for example.

-If you’re still wary, consider one of these robo-advisors, or what I like to call automatically-managed investment accounts, for your IRA.
-These include Wealthfront, Betterment, and Acorns.
+And if you’re still wary, consider one of these best robo-advisors, or what I like to call automatically-managed investment accounts, for your IRA.
+These include Wealthfront and Acorns.
 With these companies, you set your asset allocation and they do the rest for you – automatically rebalancing and harvesting losses while you get on with your life.

 Keep in mind, however, that a robo-advisor can’t help with your 401(k) or other employer-sponsored retirement account.
 If you’re the hands-off type, choose a target-date mutual fund in your 401k.
 These funds are pegged to the date you expect to retire and will automatically rebalance over time.